merlinmann/wisdom/wisdom.md

 - *Never* touch a pregnant person unless they specifically asked for it.
 - *Never* tell a pregnant person horror stories about childbirth unless they specifically asked for it.
 - Corollary: When someone shares something scary about their birth story, it's probably because they're (justifiably) proud of surviving something that they never had imagined that they could survive.
-- Related: This also goes for most other scary personal anecdotes.
+- Related: this also goes for most other scary personal anecdotes.
 - Stop correcting people by immediately telling them what they "*should have said*."
 You are not helping.
 - When you’re feeling awful and aren't sure what to do, pretend you are the person you love the most, and give *them* your best advice.
 - Without active care and curation, any area in your home will tend to become "storage."
-- Related: "Storage" is the least muscular or affirmative use of space in your life.
+- Related: "storage" is the least muscular or affirmative use of space in your life.
 Live and active areas represent future possibility; "storage" is an emotionally costly way of warehousing the past.
 - If you see someone photographing a group, offer to take the photo for them so they can get in the picture.
 Please do not steal their camera.
-- Related: When you shoot a group photo, always take *at least* five shots from *at least* two angles.
+- Related: when you shoot a group photo, always take *at least* five shots from *at least* two angles.
 For the last couple photos, say: "Everybody say ***'BUTTS!'***" You will instantly get many totally natural smiles, plus you just gave them a fun story.
 - In photography—as in life—always keep the light behind you.
 - Sometimes, a person will confess something embarrassing that obviously makes them feel really dumb and vulnerable.
 That is *never* the time to say "I told you so," and it is rarely the best moment to offer advice that they never asked for.
 Just shut the fuck up and listen.
 - If you have a small household responsibility—no matter how lame or quotidian—just do it now and without being asked.
 If you think the trash may need to go out, do not "check" to see if the trash needs to go out.
 Just take out the fucking trash.
 And quit reminding everybody you took the trash out.
 This is not Vietnam, and you are not a forgotten hero.